 Any location close to a metro station would be good, but I would recommend staying near the following stations specifically:

-• Taipei Main Station – This will be convenient if you plan to travel to other parts of Taiwan that might require inter-city travel by train.
+- Taipei Main Station – This will be convenient if you plan to travel to other parts of Taiwan that might require inter-city travel by train.
 Most of the journey will begin at Taipei Main Station.
 It’s also close to other locations like Ximending and Zhongshan station.

-• Ximen Station / Ximending – This area is great for shopping with tons of food nearby.
+- Ximen Station / Ximending – This area is great for shopping with tons of food nearby.
 It’s fairly close to Taipei Main Station.

-• Zhongxiao Fuxing station – on the blue and brown line, easy to reach from Taipei Main Station and takes you from central to west or east (Sun yat sen memorial hall) easily.
+- Zhongxiao Fuxing station – on the blue and brown line, easy to reach from Taipei Main Station and takes you from central to west or east (Sun Yat Sen memorial hall) easily.
 Zhongxiao Fuxing is a convenient area with lots of shops and restaurants.

-• Da’an station – on the red and brown line, easy to reach from Taipei Main Station and takes you from central to west or east (Taipei 101) easily.
+- Da’an station – on the red and brown line, easy to reach from Taipei Main Station and takes you from central to west or east (Taipei 101) easily.
 The Da’an area is very nice and quiet but still has a lot of eateries around.

 Here are some of my recommended hotels:

-• Kimpton Da An Hotel – Located within a few minutes walk to Zhongxiao Fuxing Station.
+- Kimpton Da An Hotel – Located within a few minutes walk to Zhongxiao Fuxing Station.
 One of the most convenient locations in the city!

-• Star Hostel Taipei Main Station – If you’re looking for a budget dorm near the main station, this is it!
+- Star Hostel Taipei Main Station – If you’re looking for a budget dorm near the main station, this is it!
 The hostel is clean and modern.
-Their amenities are really nice and the staff speaks English.
+Their amenities are very nice and the staff speaks English.
 They also give you a good breakfast for free with each stay.
 Towels can be rented for NT$ 30.
 The location is only a 5-minute walk from Taipei Main Station (Y13 exit).
 A stay at one of the 6-bed female dorms cost me only NT$ 936.

-• Hotel Howard Plaza Taipei – This is an older hotel located strategically between Zhongxiao Fuxing and Da’an station.
+- Hotel Howard Plaza Taipei – This is an older hotel located strategically between Zhongxiao Fuxing and Da’an station.
 Even though the hotel is a bit dated, their rooms are very spacious.
 There are tons of buses that stop directly outside of the hotel, and you have the option to walk 7-8 minutes to either Zhongxiao Fuxing or Da’an station.

 What to eat in Taipei

-For more ideas on what to eat in Taipei, check out my must-eats in Taipei!
+What to eat in Taipei: For more ideas on what to eat in Taipei, check out my must-eats in Taipei!

 3-Day Taipei Itinerary Example

-In order to make your trip more efficient, here are my recommended way to group the spots to see in Taipei so that you don’t have to travel back and forth.
+To make your trip more efficient, here are my recommended way to group the spots to see in Taipei so that you don’t have to travel back and forth.
 You don’t need to do them in the exact same order as below, just take note of the grouping!

 Day 1: West Taipei

-• Chiang Kai-shek Memorial Hall
+- Chiang Kai-shek Memorial Hall

-• Walk around Zhongshan District
+- Walk around Zhongshan District

-• Ximending in the afternoon or nighttime
+- Ximending in the afternoon or nighttime

-• Ningxia Night Market for dinner
+- Ningxia Night Market for dinner

 Day 2: East Taipei

-• Songshan Cultural and Creative Park
+- Songshan Cultural and Creative Park

-• National Dr. Sun Yat-Sen Memorial Hall
+- National Dr. Sun Yat-Sen Memorial Hall

-• Taipei 101 Observatory
+- Taipei 101 Observatory

-• Elephant Mountain trek
+- Elephant Mountain trek

-• Raohe Night Market
+- Raohe Night Market

 Day 3: Central Taipei and everything else

-• National Palace Museum
+- National Palace Museum

-• Huashan 1914 Creative Park
+- Huashan 1914 Creative Park

-• Shida Night Market or Shilin Night Market
+- Shida Night Market or Shilin Night Market

 Day 4: Trips outside of Taipei